JasonSwindle/family-cookbook/Cornbread (Ledelphia Homes).md

 * 1/4 Cup Oil (59.15 mL).
 * Add white sugar as needed.

-# Mixing
+## Directions

 Mix all ingredients together.
 No special order.

-# Baking

 Pre-heat oven to 350° F (176° C).
 Pour mixed ingredients into a oiled cast-iron pan.
 Bake for 20-25 minutes or until fork comes out clean.